ljungloef/Pansar/README.md

   // 1.
 Select what should be parsed
   From.string "#ff6600"

   // 2.
-Run the parser on the source using one of the available execution strategies
+Run the parser on the source using one of the available strategies
   |> Parse.withException (parser ())

 printf $"R=%i{result.Red} G=%i{result.Green} B=%i{result.Blue}"